Large-Norm Solutions and the Relaxation-Time Limit for Quantum Hydrodynamics on the Two-Dimensional Torus: Rescaling of the QHD system and the relaxation-time limit

 into the previous identity, we obtain

 To obtain \eqref{eq:dtrlentr}, we summarize the computations above, and notice that the integrals containing $V_\tau$ and $\bar V$ are

 \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:rlxlimit}] The proof is finished by controlling the difference terms in the right hand side of \eqref{eq:dtrlentr} by $H(\rho_\tau|\bar\rho)$ and the dissipation.
-For simplicity of the notation, in this proof we use $C$ to denote the right hand side constant of \eqref{eq:bd_I_rxl}.
+\begin{proof}[Proof of Theorem \ref{thm:rlxlimit}] It remains to control the difference terms on the right-hand side of \eqref{eq:dtrlentr} by the relative entropy $H(\rho_\tau|\bar\rho)$ and the dissipation.
+For simplicity of notation, we denote by $C$ a generic positive constant independent of $\tau$.
+Throughout this proof, $C$ is chosen sufficiently large depending only on the right-hand side of \eqref{eq:bd_I_rxl}.

 We first write